Healthy Homes Assessment Mount Victoria

 Draught Stopping Mount Victoria

-Draughts increase the likelihood of lower temperatures in houses.
-A draughty home will cost more to heat, meaning wasting energy and incurring higher costs.
+Draughts may lead to less temperature in houses.
+A humid home will cost more to heat, meaning wasting energy and increased bills.

 What are the most unreasonable gaps or holes?

-If you can feel external air getting in, or see a clear draught out of a hole or gap or crack, then it is most likely a gap or hole which needs sealing in some way.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that allow air in or out within your house require sealing.
-For example, if the open fireplace isn’t used it can cause draughts and must be sealed off.
-Landlords and property managers are accountable for making sure that such draughts are squelched whenever possible.
+If you can feel external air flowing in or the sound of a clear draught emanating from a hole or gap, then it is most likely a gap or hole which needs sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Cracks that are greater than 3mm and let air in or out into your house need to be sealed.
+For instance, if an open fireplace isn’t used it can cause draughts and should be sealed from.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.

-You don’t need to block up intentional gaps or holes in the building.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building as the house is heated and cools so that they are able to be opened and closed rather instead of being stuck.
-We will test all doors and windows during an Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors may be required to allow for movement of the structure when the house is heated and cools in order to let them be shut and opened, rather instead of being stuck.
+We will test all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections